 Mountain Green Cover Index Morocco - 2017

 Average proportion of Terrestrial Key Biodiversity Areas (KBAs) covered by protected areas, lower bound Comoros - 2018

 Marine protected areas, percent of territorial waters Iraq - 2017

 By 2017, women made up almost half of the total Arab population and 22.6% of the total labor force in the region.
 With significant improvements made in health and education over the last 15 years, gender-based disparities continue in the labor markets and the political space remains the most challenging for women.

-Women in ministerial level positions Tunisia - 2016
+Women in ministerial level positions Kuwait - 2016

 Some Arab countries have made intense efforts to make their economies more open and to improve their level of competitiveness, such as the United Arab Emirates which ranked 17th, the highest in the region, among 137 countries on the Global Competitiveness Index (GCI) in 2017-18, followed by Qatar, ranking 25th.